Ideas for Safe & Fun Fall Gatherings

 Hosting at Home or in Your Neighborhood

-If the idea of gathering outside of your neighborhood is a bit intimidating, this first list of suggestions is for you!
+If the idea of gathering outside of your neighborhood is still a bit intimidating, this first list of suggestions is for you!
 Deck your yard and house with Fall decor, then use SignUp to invite guests and have them choose a time block to attend your gathering (to limit the number of attendees at one time).
 Here are some fun get-togethers to consider:

 Host a Fall movie night.
 Set up a screen or sheet in the backyard with a projector and play your favorite Fall movie.

 Throw a Fall-themed or Halloween-themed picnic or dance party in your yard or at the local park.
 Invite friends and family and tell them to bring their own blankets and picnic baskets.
-Use the blankets to mark off safe socially-distanced areas so there’s no worries about removing face masks when it’s time to eat.

 Camp out in your backyard or in the woods behind your house – invite a few friends or family members to pitch their own tents.